December 8, 2022

 - Outbound link click (event name: click with the parameter outbound: true)

 - Video Engagement (events: video_start, video_progress, video_complete)

 - File Download (event name: file_download)

-If you want, you can disable/enable events individually and you can do that by clicking the gear icon in the Enhanced Measurement section and then clicking toggle buttons.
+If you want, you can disable/enable events individually, and you can do that by clicking the gear icon in the Enhanced Measurement section and then clicking the toggle buttons.

 Let’s take a closer look at each of those events.
 In some examples, I will show how to add some additional customizations with Google Tag Manager.

 When the page view is sent to Google Analytics 4, the event name is page_view.
 Speaking of regular page views (when the page actually reloads and a browser downloads all the resources), they cannot be turned off in Enhanced Measurement.